 Simply continue walking on the slip road till you reach Peak Galleria.

 We ended our hike at Peak Galleria on The Peak, which isn’t the same as Victoria Peak.
-If you wish to continue hiking to Victoria Peak, the directions can be found in our Wan Chai to Victoria Peak Hike guide.
+If you wish to continue hiking to Victoria Peak, the directions can be found in our Victoria Peak Hike guide.
+In fact, you can learn about the other hiking routes to The Peak.

 If you enjoy exploring different routes to hike to The Peak, Peel Rise is a definite must!
 And my advice is to attempt this hike after the rains to appreciate the streams and waterfalls in Aberdeen Country Park.